updated on 24 May 2022

 Students will sit SQE1 and 2 written assessments at their nearest Pearson test centre in the UK and internationally (where driving theory tests in England and Wales take place).
 SQE2 oral assessments will only be in Cardiff, Manchester and London initially but more locations will be available to choose from in future.

-Meanwhile, the first SQE2 written assessment will take place between 11 to 13 April 2022; and the first and second sittings for the SQE2 oral assessment have been scheduled to take place between 19 to 20 April 2022 and 21 to 22 April 2022 – candidates can choose the date that suits them at the time of booking, depending on availability.
+Meanwhile, the first SQE2 written assessment took place between 11 to 13 April 2022; and the first and second sittings for the SQE2 oral assessment took place between 19 to 20 April 2022 and 21 to 22 April 2022 – candidates were able to choose the date that suited them at the time of booking, depending on availability.
+Third and fourth sittings were also added for London on 26 to 27 April and 28 to 29 April.

-The second assessment window for SQE2 has also been confirmed, with both the written and oral assessment scheduled for autumn 2022.
+The second assessment window for SQE2 has also been confirmed, with both the written and oral assessment scheduled for October/November 2022.
+According to the SRA website, SQE2 written will take place from 7 to 9 November 2022, with two oral exam sittings scheduled for October on the weeks commencing 24 and 31 October 2022.

 Please note, in order to book an assessment, you must first register as an SQE candidate.